 There are a number of benefits to building a Riverbend Timber Framing home.
-It will be beautifully designed to reflect your lifestyle.
-It will be lovingly crafted by timber artisans.
+It will be beautifully designed to reflect your lifestyle and lovingly crafted by timber artisans.
 It will protect you and those you care about, enduring for generations.
 There is, however, an additional benefit to entrusting our experienced professionals with your dream home.
-Your Riverbend timber frame home will be highly energy efficient.
+Your Riverbend timber frame home will be green, and thus highly energy efficient.

 The energy efficiency of a Riverbend residence is a cost-saving, earth friendly benefit to every Riverbend owner.
 If you are among the large and growing group of people in search of additional energy efficient and green opportunities in your custom, timber frame home, we hope you’ll consider the five items below.

-Because your Riverbend Timber Frame home is built with a structural energy envelope, it will already be energy efficient.
+Because your Riverbend timber frame home is built with a structural energy envelope, it will already be green.
 For example, Riverbend builds your home using Structural Insulated Panels (SIPs) rather than 2” x 6” framing and batt insulation.
 This creates a home that has a much higher R-value. [i] Higher R-values translate to utility cost savings.
 However, you can further optimize your home’s overall energy performance by incorporating other energy efficient products.

-Simple additions such as the installation of low- emittance (Low-E ) windows for example, can reduce your home’s energy loss by 30%-50%.
+For example, simple additions such as the installation of low- emittance (Low-E ) windows can reduce your home’s energy loss by 30%-50%.
 This is because Low-E windows boast microscopically thin, transparent coatings that reflect heat. [ii]

 Energy Star dishwashers, washing machines, and refrigerators are also outstanding energy efficient opportunities for homes located in the United States and Canada.
 Additionally, in both countries, you may be eligible for rebates or even tax credits.